8 Best Solana Staking Pools + How to Choose

 - Voting and block production: Check how often a validator participates in consensus and produces blocks.
 Tools like Solana Explorer or StakeView.app can provide these metrics.

-#Step 2: Consider the commission fees
+#Step 2: Consider the fee model

 #Step 3: Assess decentralization and stake distribution